lacimarsik/movies/README.md

 * supports launching the movie, by simply giving you the VLC command (with subtitle synchronization parameter)
 * supports remembering the past movies you watched

-All you need to do is to put the movies in the repo folder.
+All you need to do is to checkout, and put the movie folders in the checkout-ed repo folder.
 * Assign each movie 1 folder, with the naming: `Name [LANGUAGE] (YEAR)`, example `The Great Movie [EN] (2010)`.
 Put the `mp4` (`avi`, `mkv`) to this folder, along with `srt` subtitle file of any name
 * Put `poster.jpg` with your preferred poster (preferred dimensions 127x180px)
 * Put additional empty files to the folder, the script will use them to gather more information on the movie: `XX.rating` for rating, `XYZ.csfd` for CSFD.cz rating, `subtitles.checked` to label the subtitles as checked, `-42.sync` to say that the movie subtitles needs to be hastened 4.2 seconds (works with VLC player)